-• DSL must refresh their advanced training at least every two years.
+DSLs (and their deputies) must refresh their advanced training at least every two years.

 If a service has a specific need or issue in relation to Safeguarding, then they can request a closed virtual or closed face-to-face course to support with the need.
-Contact details for setting's Regional Training Manager can be found on Engage:
+Contact details for school's Regional Training Manager can be found on Engage.